 Aromatherapy Balm Recipe for Minor Cuts and Scrapes

-This recipe offers an alternative to antibiotic ointments that generally contain petroleum jelly.
-Petroleum jelly is a man-made derivative of petroleum production, and is known for clogging pores.
+This recipe offers an alternative to commercially sold ointments that tend to contain petroleum jelly.
+Petroleum jelly is a man-made derivative of petroleum production, and may clog pores.
 Instead, of the petroleum jelly, natural vegetable oils and beeswax are used.

 - 3 fl. ounces vegetable carrier oil such as Jojoba, Sweet Almond Oil or infused oil such as Calendula Oil (more info and a recipe for infused oils)